Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Pain can gradually get worse over time and eventually weakness in the shoulder will occur to the point where the athlete is unable to lift their arm up to the side.
 Overhead movements such as in racket sports become very difficult.

-See more on symptoms and assessment.
+Read more on symptoms and assessment.

 Rotator cuff strain explained

+Because the shoulder joint has a large range of motion it is common that a rotator cuff muscle or tendon can tear through over stretching or rapid twisting of the joint.
+We explain the symptoms, treatment and rehabilitation to help cure your injury and prevent it recurring.
 The rotator cuff is a group of muscles which work together to provide the shoulder joint with dynamic stability, helping to control the joint as it rotates.

 The rotator cuff muscles consist of the supraspinatus, infraspinatus, teres minor and subscapularis muscles.
 Supraspinatus and Infraspinatus are the most commonly injured rotator cuff muscles particularly in sports which involve a lot of shoulder rotation, for example bowling in cricket, pitching in baseball, swimming and kayaking.